Monotypic taxon

-In biology, a monotypic taxon is a taxonomic group (taxon) that contains only one immediately subordinate taxon.
-A monotypic species is one that does not include subspecies or smaller, infraspecific taxa.
+In biology, for ranks such as genus or family, a monotypic taxon is a taxonomic group (taxon) that contains only one immediately subordinate extant taxon.
 In the case of genera, the term "unispecific" or "monospecific" is sometimes preferred.
-In botanical nomenclature, a monotypic genus is a genus in the special case in which a genus and a single species are simultaneously described.
+In botanical nomenclature, a monotypic genus is a genus in the special case in which a genus and a single extant species are simultaneously described.
+The term monotypic may be used somewhat differently for species, where a monotypic species may be the only extant species in its genus.

 Theoretical implications

 Monotypic taxa present several important theoretical challenges in biological classification.
 One key issue is known as "Gregg's Paradox": if a single species is the only member of multiple hierarchical levels (for example, being the only species in its genus, which is the only genus in its family), then each level needs a distinct definition to maintain logical structure.
 Otherwise, the different taxonomic ranks become effectively identical, which creates problems for organizing biological diversity in a hierarchical system.

 When taxonomists identify a monotypic taxon, this often reflects uncertainty about its relationships rather than true evolutionary isolation.
 This uncertainty is evident in many cases across different species.
 For instance, the diatom Licmophora juergensii is placed in a monotypic genus because scientists have not yet found clear evidence of its relationships to other species.

 Some taxonomists argue against monotypic taxa because they reduce the information content of biological classifications.
 As taxonomists Backlund and Bremer explain in their critique, Monotypic' taxa do not provide any information about the relationships of the immediately subordinate taxon".
 When a monotypic taxon is sister to a single larger group, it might be merged into that group; however, when it is sister to multiple other groups, it may need to remain separate to maintain a natural classification.

 From a cladistic perspective, which focuses on shared derived characteristics to determine evolutionary relationships, the theoretical status of monotypic taxa is complex.
 Some argue that they can only be justified when relationships cannot be resolved through synapomorphies (shared derived characteristics); otherwise, they would necessarily exclude related species and thus be paraphyletic.
 However, others contend that while most taxonomic groups can be classified as either monophyletic (containing all descendants of a common ancestor) or paraphyletic (excluding some descendants), these concepts do not apply to monotypic taxa because they contain only a single member.

 Monotypic taxa are part of a broader challenge in biological classification known as aphyly – situations in which evolutionary relationships are poorly supported by evidence.
 This includes both monotypic groups and cases where traditional groupings are found to be artificial.
 Understanding how monotypic taxa fit into this bigger picture helps identify areas needing further research.

 The German lichenologist Robert Lücking suggests that the common application of the term monotypic is frequently misleading "since each taxon by definition contains exactly one type and is hence 'monotypic', regardless of the total number of units", and suggests using "monospecific" for a genus with a single species, and "monotaxonomic" for a taxon containing only one unit.